the-vampiire/apollo-error-converter/README.md

 # Customization

-AEC can have every aspect of its behavior customized through the [`options` object](#Options) in its constructor.
-In addition there are two other exports [extendMapItem](#extendMapItem) and [mapItemBases](#mapItemBases) that can be used to quickly generate or extend [MapItems](#MapItem) for usage in your API.
+AEC can have its behavior customized through the [`options` object](#Options) in its constructor.
+In addition there are two other exports [extendMapItem](#extendMapItem) and [mapItemBases](#mapItemBases) that can be used to quickly generate or extend [MapItems](#MapItem).

 There is a [Full Example](#Full-Sequelize-Example) at the end of this doc that shows how an API using a Sequelize database source can configure AEC.
 The example includes defining an ErrorMap, MapItems, and using a `winston` logger.
+There is also a section with tips on [How to create your ErrorMap](#How-to-create-your-ErrorMap).

 ## Options